Wednesday 24 October 2018

 Work, rest and play: Designing for a lifecycle of healthy buildings

-Presented by Sarah McGann, Dean of Arts and Sciences, The University of Notre Dame
+Sarah McGann, Dean of Arts and Sciences, The University of Notre Dame

 This presentation draws on three case studies to illustrate the importance of interdisciplinary strategic leadership, a lifecycle approach to the design of healthy buildings, and advocates for the inclusion of diagnostic design research in building budgets to inform future briefing documents.